DG-RePlAce: A Dataflow-Driven GPU-Accelerated Analytical Global Placement Framework for Machine Learning Accelerators: Our Approach

 Upon incorporating the dataflow information into the clustered netlist, we call the {\em GPU-accelerated parallel analytical placement} framework, for which details are given in Section \ref{sec:global_placement}, to evenly distribute the clustered netlist.
 However, directly working on the clustered netlist could lead to divergence issues, particularly if the layout has a large amount of whitespace.
-To solve the divergence issues, we introduce a bloat-shrink methodology guided by the final density overflow of the cluster placement (refer to Equation (37) in \cite{LuCCLH15} for the definition).
-This methodology includes two steps: \begin{itemize} \item \textbf{Bloat:} We first bloat each cluster by applying a bloat factor ($Bloat\_Factor$), defined as
+To solve the divergence issues, we introduce a {\em bloat-shrink} methodology guided by the final density overflow of the cluster placement (refer to Equation (37) in \cite{LuCCLH15} for the definition).
+In the bloat-shrink methodology, we initially bloat each cluster before cluster placement to achieve total cluster area that matches the area of the placement region.
+If the cluster placement diverges, we then shrink each cluster to solve the divergence issue.
+More specifically, this methodology includes two steps: \begin{itemize} \item \textbf{Bloat:} We first bloat each cluster by applying a bloat factor ($bloat\_factor$), defined as